-Hostelling is more than just a great way to save money while traveling, however.
+Hosteling is more than just a great way to save money while traveling, however.
 Staying in hostels allows you to save money, meet new friends, perhaps even provides you with a kitchen to cook in or a bar or café to eat and drink and socialize.
 Staff will usually provide directions, advice, and often a map.
-But even with all of these pluses, hostelling is a really different experience from being in your own space.
+But even with all of these pluses, hosteling is a really different experience from being in your own space.
 Back home, my bathroom has so many toiletries it might seem as if more than one person lived with me.
 My family likes to make jokes about my large wardrobe.
-I can be a picky eater and my kitchen pantry is often brimming with food.
+I can be a picky eater, and my kitchen pantry is often brimming with food.

 To help you deal with those moments when staying in a hostel seems like the last thing on earth you want to do, I have some advice to share.

-- Hostels are noisy, even at night.
+- Hostels can be noisy, even at night.
 Snoring, disrespectful roommates, and drunken shouting can wake you.
 Earplugs and headphones are extremely helpful when drowning out noise.
 Eyeshades are good for those roommates who decide to turn on the lights at 3am.
 You’ll be sleeping in the same room with many different people from different places on different schedules.
 Earplugs and eyeshades also provide a sense of privacy.

 - Take advantage of everything your hostel has to offer.
 Cook in the hostel kitchen, hang around the bar and lounge chatting people up, ask staff for recommendations, watch free movies, go on walking tours, borrow a bike – whatever the hostel offers, go for it.

-- If you get sick of all of the English – speaking people at your hostel, and feel as if you aren’t getting a flavor for local life, ditch the hostel.
+- If you get sick of all of the English-speaking people at your hostel and feel as if you aren’t getting a flavor for local life, ditch the hostel.
 Hang around town – find out where the locals go and befriend them.
 Remember: friendships can be accomplished, regardless of language barriers that might exist.

 - Act like the hostel is your home (within reason, of course).
 Do the things you would do back home like paint your nails, pluck your eyebrows, pray, or sleep with your teddy bear.
 Your routines will make you feel more comfortable.